Armadillidiid/blog-posts/password-composition-policies-are-bad-and-heres-why/password-composition-policies-are-bad-and-heres-why.md

 We take into account all these factors and score them individually, with their total sum forming the guessability score for the password.
 With this score in hand, we can reject any password whose guessability falls below a set threshold.

-You might be thinking to yourself--"That's sound like a lot of work".
+You might be thinking to yourself--**"That's sound like a lot of work"**.
 And you're absolutely right.
-Fortunately for us, some fantastic engineers at Dropbox already created a tool to solve this very issue a while back called [zxcvbn](https://github.com/dropbox/zxcvbn).
+Fortunately for us, some fantastic engineer at Dropbox already created a tool to solve this very issue a while back called [zxcvbn](https://github.com/dropbox/zxcvbn).

 Albeit, it's now old and unmaintained, there are fork implementations available for nearly every programming language out there.
 For JavaScript users, you can check out [zxcvbn-ts](https://github.com/zxcvbn-ts/zxcvbn).